orzgithub/omega-de-kernel_ZaindORp/README.md

 	gl_color_btn_clean: The background of the selection when the course move on
 ```
 3. Click on "save firmware" in the menu and the tool will gen image.bin_edit.
 You can also share this file so everyone can easily use the theme.
-4. Rename it as ODE and put it in /THEMES folder.
+4. Rename it as [theme_name].ezodetheme and put it in your SD card.
-5. Enable the custom theme selection.
+5. Enable the custom theme selection and select the theme file on your GBA, press A to apply it.
 6. Enjoy the theme.

-### How to build
+## How to build

 1. We use devkitARM_r53, you can use the current version or newer.
 2. Set the following environment variables in system, based on your installation path